-• Power Connection-A 3-pin header is provided for connection to the power supply.
+Power Connection.
+A 3-pin header is provided for connection of a power supply.
 Note that it is symmetrical, with both outer pins connected to ground and the center pin connected to the raw V+ input.
-The cable of the wall transformer provided with the North American version of the development kit ends in a connector that is correctly connected in either orientation.
+The cable of the wall transformer provided with the North American version of the Development Kit ends in a connector that is correctly connected in either orientation.

-Users providing their own power supply should ensure that it delivers 8-24 V DC at not less than 500 mA.
-The voltage regulator will get warm while in use.
-(Lower supply voltages will reduce thermal dissipation from the device.)
+Users providing their own power supply should ensure that it delivers 9-24 V DC at not less than 500 mA.
+The voltage regulator will get warm in use, but lower supply voltages will reduce thermal dissipation from the device.

-- Regulated Power Supply-The raw DC voltage provided at the POWER IN jack is routed to a 5 V linear voltage regulator, which provides stable power to the RCM2200 module and the Prototyping Board.
-A Shottky diode protects the power supply against damage from reversed raw power connections. - Power LED-The power LED lights whenever power is connected to the Prototyping Board. - Reset Switch-A momentary-contact, normally open switch is connected directly to the RCM2200's /RES pin.
-Pressing the switch forces a hardware reset of the system. - I/O Switches and LEDs-Two momentary-contact, normally open switches are connected to the PB2 and PB3 pins of the master RCM2200 module and may be read as inputs by sample applications.
+- Regulated Power Supply.
+The raw DC voltage provided at the POWER IN jack is routed to a 5 V linear voltage regulator, which provides stable power to the RCM2100 module and the Prototyping Board.
+A Shottky diode protects the power supply against damage from reversed raw power connections. - Power LED.
+The power LED lights whenever power is connected to the Prototyping Board. - Reset Switch.
+A momentary-contact, normally open switch is connected directly to the RCM2100's /RES_IN pin.
+Pressing the switch forces a hardware reset of the system. - I/O Switches & LEDs.
+Two momentary-contact, normally open switches are connected to the PB2 and PB3 pins of the RCM2100 module, and may be read as inputs by sample applications.

-Two LEDs are connected to the PE1 and PE7 pins of the master module, and may be driven as output indicators by sample applications.
+Two LEDs are connected to the PA0 and PA1 pins of the module, and may be driven as output indicators by sample applications.
+(Two more LEDs, driven by PA2 and PA3, may be added to the Prototyping Board for additional outputs.)

-The LEDs and switches are connected through JP1, which has traces shorting adjacent pads together.
+All the LEDs are connected through JP1, which has traces shorting adjacent pads together.
 These traces may be cut to disconnect the LEDs, and an 8-pin header soldered into JP1 to permit their selective reconnection with jumpers.
 See Figure 3 for details.

-- Expansion Areas-The Prototyping Board is provided with several unpopulated areas for expansion of I/O and interfacing capabilities.
-See the next section for details. - Prototyping Area-A generous prototyping area has been provided for the installation of through-hole components.
+- Expansion Areas.
+The Prototyping Board is provided with several unpopulated areas for expansion of I/O and interfacing capabilities.
+See the next section for details. - Prototyping Area.
+A generous prototyping area has been provided for the installation of through-hole components.
 Vcc (5 V DC) and Ground buses run around the edge of this area.
 An area for surface-mount devices is provided to the right of the through-hole area.
 (Note that there are SMT device pads on both top and bottom of the Prototyping Board.)
-Each SMT pad is connected to a hole designed to accept a 30 AWG solid wire. - Slave Module Connectors-A second set of connectors is pre-wired to permit installation of a second, slave RCM2200 or RCM2300 module.
-This capability is reserved for future use, although the schematics in this manual contain all of the details an experienced developer will need to implement a master-slave system.